 I've started with a mechanism that chopped up existing drum sequences in pieces and reassembles them to generate new drum sequences.
 This could work for breakbeat style drum patterns, but most of the time it seemed to create a build up of expectations, only to leave the listener behind with an empty feeling.

-Because the format in which the drum sequence is saved on the Arduino is essential to the Drum Variation Algorithm, I will explain this first.
+The drum sequence format Because the format in which the drum sequence is saved on the Arduino is essential to the Drum Variation Algorithm, I will explain this first.

 The size of the RAM memory of the Arduino (based on an Atmega168) is small.
 Really small.
 Only 1kB.
 1024 bytes.
 8192 ones and zeros.